bonomani/devmon/docs/TEMPLATES.md

 data aliases (oids) value (this is feature request).

 ### The evaluation order
-2 level, the precision is evaluate first
+2 levels: the precision level is evaluated first
 #### A 'precise' threshold has a higher priority
 - Priority 7: =, eq
 - Priority 6: > >= < >=